 In places like the Bay Area, this becomes especially precise.
 The light is soft, diffused, constantly moving.
 It filters through fog, through trees, through layers of atmosphere.
 Colors respond to it.
 They soften, they deepen, they change throughout the day.

-I work with these relationships in each project, adjusting space through color, light, and material.
+I work with these relationships in every project, shaping space through color, light, and material.